jaehee0113/oecd_data_visualization/README.md

 ![Graph](https://cdn-enterprise.discourse.org/udacity/uploads/default/optimized/3X/a/0/a083ecede68d666f8f7017e8e2407b66cf898e57_1_690x328.png)

-Initially, I wanted to give more animation to the map by giving a ‘year’ slider and the shading of map changes accordingly.
-However, this was not useful because there was no significant difference between years (as shown in a graph).
+Initially, I wanted to give more animation to the map by giving a ‘year’ slider so that the shading of different parts of the map changes accordingly.
+However, this was not useful as there was no significant difference between years (as shown in a graph).
 Thus, this plan was not carried out.

 Furthermore, the legends for the map had some problems initially.
 I aggregated data over ‘country’ and summed up all values.
-However, the USA and Germany had significantly high number of inflows in total so the colors became almost negligible (so other than USA and Germany, most countries’ color looked extremely similar).
+However, the USA and Germany had significantly high number of inflows in total so the colors became almost negligible (i.e. other than USA and Germany, most countries’ color looked extremely similar).

 ![Graph](https://cdn-enterprise.discourse.org/udacity/uploads/default/optimized/3X/e/8/e892933dc0bbaaae471cdb1dfc48e2b8aef96ff0_1_690x364.png)

 Therefore, with the feedback received from people, I decided to shade USA and Germany with the color ‘yellow’ and I gave color gradation for data from 20495 and 900000.
-The color was clearly visible.
+As a result, the color was clearly visible.

 Furthermore, to allow users to see the specific details (i.e. the total number of migrants) I added a tooltip.
-This was done because even if there are difference in colors, users would want to know more (certainly I want to know more).
+This was done because even if there are differences in colors, users would want to know more (certainly I want to know more).

 ###Feedback

-I received three constructive feedbacks for my first version via Udacity forum from the following three people:
+I received three constructive feedbacks for my first version via Udacity forum from the following users:
 * Myles
 * georgeliu1998
 * aarthyvallur